Intelligent Icing Detection Model of Wind Turbine Blades Based on SCADA data: Introduction

 Various signals acquired by the monitoring technology and sensors can be utilized to distinguish the icing turbines.
 For example, a monitoring camera can be installed on the wind turbine \cite{homola2006ice}, and then researchers apply hyperspectral imaging technology to find icing wind turbine blades \cite{rizk2020hyperspectral}.
 Vibration signal analysis such as using changes in natural frequencies can contribute to detect damage for blades\cite{yu2018crack}.
 Besides, the Supervisory Control and Data Acquisition (SCADA) is a strong system for data acquisition and equipment monitoring, which is also the most widely used and technologically advanced in fault diagnosis of a large amount of wind power elements\cite{tautz2016using, dai2018ageing, dao2018condition}.
-From SCADA, not only the operating parameters of wind power equipment, but also environmental parameters such as temperature, are collected, both of which give a full description of the status of wind turbines.
-More and more researchers use it for data modeling and analysis to mine information of equipment fault and blade icing detection, etc. \cite{dao2018condition, cao2016study}.
+From SCADA, not only the operating parameters of wind power equipment, but also environmental parameters, such as temperature,wind speed, wind direction, are collected, both of which give a full description for the status of wind turbines.
+More and more researchers use it for data modeling and analysis to mine information of fault equipment and blade icing detection. \cite{dao2018condition, cao2016study}.

-The International Electro technical Commission (IEC) has developed many standards and guidelines to help analyze turbine faults\cite{IEC}.
-Physical model of icing and theoretical analysis is mainly considered in the existing methods.
-Battisti et al give a detailed description about the causes and types of blade icing and analyze the effect of icing process on wind turbines in \cite{battisti2015wind}.
-Lichun et al study the relationship between the icing positions on wind turbines and output power in \cite{shu2016influences}.
-Han et al focus on the freezing condition under different temperature, liquid water content and wind speed in \cite{han2012scaled}.
-Dong et al utilize the deviation degree of output power performance, mechanical performance and aerodynamic performance characteristic parameters in blades icing timing to establish blades icing identification model based on SCADA data \cite{dong2020blades}.
+Physical model of icing wind turbine blades and theoretical analysis is mainly considered in the existing methods.
+Besides, the International Electro technical Commission (IEC) has developed many standards and guidelines to help analyze faults in wind turbines\cite{IEC}.
+Battisti \textit{et al.} give a detailed description about the causes and types of blade icing and analyze the effect of icing process on wind turbines in \cite{battisti2015wind}.
+Lichun \textit{et al.} study the relationship between the icing positions on wind turbines and output power in \cite{shu2016influences}.
+Han \textit{et al.} focus on the freezing condition under different temperature, liquid water content and wind speed in \cite{han2012scaled}.
+Dong \textit{et al.} utilize the deviation degree of output power performance, mechanical performance and aerodynamic performance characteristic parameters in icing blades to establish detection model based on SCADA data \cite{dong2020blades}.
+To identify the power loss caused by icing blades, three methods of creating a power threshold are studied by Davies \textit{et al.} in \cite{davis2016ice}.
+The relationship between leaf icing and the power characteristics of wind turbines under natural conditions is explored by Shu \textit{et al.} in \cite{shu2018study}.